 Convenience: Unlike our competition, our location is only seven minutes off of I-95, thirty minutes from the Connecticut border, and fifteen minutes from downtown Providence.
 Easy in – easy out!
 Our location also provides instant access to sailable waters – providing our customers with at least thirty minutes of additional sailing time per day!

 TF Green airport is only a few miles north of us, so there are plenty of inexpensive hotels within ten minutes of our marina – or of course, students can sleep aboard our Hunter 36 whenever this option is available.

-Our Warwick, RI location has a summer sailing season that runs from the third Friday in April through the third Sunday in October.
+Our Warwick, RI location has a summer sailing season that runs from the third Friday in April through October 15th.